Nailuu/Duck-Hunt/README.md

 #
 📜 Instructions:

-- ⏱️ You have to minutes to score the maximum points in 2 minutes.
+- ⏱️ You have to score the maximum of points in 2 minutes.

-- 🦆 One player move the duck, his objective is to avoid hunter shots, every 10 seconds, he gets +1 point.
+- 🦆 One player moves the duck.
+His objective is to avoid the hunter's shots.
+Every 10 seconds, he gains a point.
-- 🧑‍🌾 The other player objective is to hit the duck, everytime he hits, he gets +1 point.
+- 🧑‍🌾 The other player is the hunter.
+His objective is to shoot the duck.
+Everytime he shoots it, he gains a point.

-- 🏆 The winner is the the player with the best score !
+- 🏆 The winner is the one with the best score !

 #
 🕹️ Controls: